 Newari is the primary cuisine in Kathmandu.
-Even though Newari food is more for the meat-eaters, vegetarians can have their share too!
+Even though Newari food is more favorable for non-vegetarians, vegetarians can have their share too!
+In this article, you will find all the best dishes to try in Kathmandu!

 Newaris are the inhabitants of Kathmandu Valley in Nepal.
-And Newari food can be found anywhere around Kathmandu.
-Restaurants, and cafes, especially the ‘khaja ghars‘ all have the staple food of Nepal, Daal-Bhat.
+And Newari food can be found anywhere around the main city.
+Restaurants, cafes, and especially the ‘khaja ghars‘ – all have the staple of Nepal, Daal-Bhat.

-However, the food structure changes in the Kathmandu Valley periphery.
-The staples of this local Nepali cuisine inhabit the local households and the swarming streets of Kathmandu, parallelly.
+However, the culinary structure changes within Nepal.
+The staples of this local Nepali cuisine inhabit the local households and the swarming streets of the Capital City, parallelly.

-Everywhere I stole a glance at, had buffalo on the streetside food menus or outside the food-boards of the restaurants.
-That was my first day in the Newari territory!
+Everywhere I stole a glance at had buffalo on the streetside food menu or the food-boards of the restaurants.
+That was my first day in Kathmandu!
 BUFF MOMO!
-At first, I could not quite figure out what that ‘buff’ is!
+At first, I could not quite figure out what that ‘buff’ was!
 In India, the list of Momo varieties in standard kitchens would more or less be Veg Momo, Chicken Momo, Mutton Momo, Schezwan… and blah blah blah, with the upgradation of the food joint.
 But not Buffalo Momo!

 In the Tantric tradition, animal sacrifice and alcohol consumption are not permitted but prescribed for the sake of cultural indulgence.
-In the line of Tantric delegation, and by the beliefs of the Newari people, Tantric Gods crave blood and alcohol, and without animal sacrifices, they would not subside their yearnings.
-The beliefs of the Tantric tradition give in to the commonalities that are more of anathemas to the ascetic traditions of Hinduism and Buddhism in Nepal.
+In the line of Tantric delegation, and according to the beliefs of the Newari people, Tantric Gods crave blood and alcohol, and without animal sacrifices, they would not subside their yearnings.
+The beliefs of the Tantric tradition give in to the commonalities that are more anathema to the ascetic traditions of Hinduism and Buddhism in Nepal.

 Also read – Practical Things to Know Before Visiting Nepal